-KEVIN WHITE: I'd buy a new car or a new TV or a big flat-screen TV or something - get a new sound system in their room.
-That was to let you know who was getting money from the alumni.
+KEVIN WHITE: Might buy a new car or a new TV or a big flat-screen TV or something - get a new sound system in their room.
+That was what let you know who was getting money from the alumni.

 MARTIN: And the whole point of this, Jimi, is to turn this into a winning program.
 Turn a program that had been a losing program into a winning program and to entice the best players to play there and stay there.